 The Method Editor

-Although there are 11000 methods easily accessible from the microSIRIL method library, you can also add new and edit existing methods.
-Editing is intuitive, using place notation or bell numbers, and you can also create new methods using the blue line, or (with version 9) type or paste in the notation in a variety of formats.
+Although there are 20,000 methods easily accessible from the CCCBR method collection, you can also add new and edit existing methods.
+Editing is intuitive, using place notation or bell numbers, and you can also create new methods using the blue line, or (since version 9) type or paste in the notation in a variety of formats.
 You can have calls at any row and multiple calls (eg. Erin, Stedman, Carter), and you can use a variant of place notation which includes x in doubles.
 Voices can be selected for both methods and calls, allowing, for example, Grandsire Single when ringing April Day.

 Screen Shot 1shows the place notation, down the left, with the changes in the middle and the call events on the right.
 You can edit by place notation, bell numbers or both and the method listing is updated automatically with every key-press.